CS

 Who Should Buy Which?

-Buy the Mercedes-Benz EQA if: You want the lower entry price, or prefer Mercedes-Benz's approach to design and ownership experience.
+Buy the Mercedes-Benz EQA if: You need stronger towing, or prefer Mercedes-Benz's approach to design and ownership experience.

-Buy the BMW iX2 if: You prioritise performance, need more boot space, need stronger towing, or prefer BMW's approach to design and ownership experience.
+Buy the BMW iX2 if: You prioritise performance, need more boot space, or prefer BMW's approach to design and ownership experience.

 The Verdict